WRI 3400 (LUOA), WRIT 400 (LUO): Editing for Publishing

 Discussions (3)

 Discussions are collaborative learning experiences.
-Therefore, the student will engage in peer-discussion related to a variety of writing prompts specifically targeted to hone his/her writing and analysis of writing.
+Therefore, the student will engage in peer discussion related to a variety of writing prompts specifically targeted to hone his/her writing and analysis of writing.
 The student is required to submit a thread of 300-500 words in response to the provided prompt listed in the discussion.
-In addition to the thread, the student is required to reply to two classmates’ threads, supplying the minimum word count of 200 words per reply.
-The student is required to interact with assigned materials, including textbooks and presentations, and cite all sources used (including textbooks and presentations) following current MLA format.
+In addition to the thread, the student is required to reply to two classmates’ threads, supplying a minimum word count of 200 words per reply.
+The student is required to interact with assigned materials, including textbooks and presentations, and cite all sources used (including textbooks and presentations) following the current MLA format.
 (CLO: A, B, C, D, E)

-Writing Assignments (3)
+Writing Assignments (2)

-The student will write a Creative Nonfiction Proposal and a Creative Nonfiction Essay, which will then be used for the Discussion: Editing Workshop and the Editing Creative Nonfiction Essay Assignment.
+The student will write a Creative Nonfiction One-Sheet and Essay, which will then be used for the Discussion: Editing Creative Nonfiction Workshop and the Editing Creative Nonfiction One-Sheet and Essay Assignment.
+The student will also write a Fiction One-Sheet and Short Story, which will then be used for the Discussion: Editing Fiction Workshop and the Editing Fiction One-Sheet and Essay Assignment.
 These writing assignments enable the student to produce, edit, and revise publishable work in a real-world context.
-The Writing and Editing Analysis Assignment asks the student to analyze the intersection of writing and editing in producing publishable nonfiction.

-Writing Creative Nonfiction Essay Assignment
+Writing: Creative Nonfiction One-Sheet and Essay Assignment

-Editing Creative Nonfiction Essay Assignment
+Editing: Creative Nonfiction One-Sheet and Essay Assignment

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.